GarfieldMa/COMP2123_Selflearning_Report/main.md

 }
 ```

-Wow, a lot happen in this step right?
+Well, so many things happen in this step!
+I know right?
 Don't worry, let's check if you got everything correct.
-Here are the code in **Step 3** should look like🙂
+Here are what the code in **Step 3** should look like🙂

 ```
 vector<double> all_adjacencies = g.getAllAdjacentVertex(g.getVertex(cheapest_vertex_index));
 for (vector<double>::iterator it = all_adjacencies.begin(); it != all_adjacencies.end(); it++) {
 	if (visited[g.getIndex(*it)] == false && g.getIndex(*it) != cheapest_vertex_index)
 	{
 		int cost = g.getEdge(g.getVertex(cheapest_vertex_index), *it);